jpuellma/bash-functions/README.md

 Below, find descriptions of the contents underneath the filename in which the function is defined.

+## aliases.sh
+Define command aliases.

+## colors.sh
+Define a standard set of environment variables for changing text and background based on the `tput` command.

+## exports.sh
+Define useful environment variables for strings.

 ## functions.sh
 ### `reverse_array()`
 Reverses the elements of an array.